Go Ad-Free

 logoThe People's Perspective on Medicine

 Many doctors are unaware of the science supporting azithromycin for asthma.
-Learn why this antibiotic might help hard-to-treat asthma.
+Why would this antibiotic help?
+Can azithromycin help rosacea?

 Hard-to-treat asthma can be a life-threatening lung disease.
 That’s why research from Australia suggesting that the antibiotic azithromycin (Zithromax) helps asthma is so exciting.
 The authors called their trial AMAZES (Asthma and Macrolides: AZithromycin Efficacy and Safety study).
-The results were very good if not amazing.
+The results were very good, if not amazing.
+Could this antibiotic also be helpful against rosacea?

 Asthma: A Changing Condition?